falcosecurity/libs/test/vm/README.md

 There are a few ways to customize the `vm` test grid:

-- The kernel grid is statically defined in [kernels.txt](kernels.txt).
+- The kernel grid is statically defined in [kernels.jsonl](kernels.jsonl).
 However, subsequently everything is auto-discovered based on downloaded kernel packages.
-This means changing the URLs in [kernels.txt](kernels.txt) allows you to customize the entire test suite.
+This means changing the URLs in [kernels.jsonl](kernels.jsonl) allows you to customize the entire test suite.
 - In addition, kernel packages are downloaded into `libs/test/vm/build/kernels/` or `libs/test/vm/build/headers/` -> can purge packages to constraint VM loop as vagrant loop script runs `ls` on these folders ...
 - Want different or more compiler versions?
 Currently supported versions are `gcc-7`, `gcc-8`, `gcc-9`, `gcc-10`, `gcc-11`, `gcc-12`, `gcc-13` (for kmod) and `clang-7`, `clang-8`, `clang-9`, `clang-10`, `clang-11`, `clang-12`, `clang-13`, `clang-14`, `clang-15`, `clang-16` (for bpf) -> update input args to Go script within `vm_compile.sh` script.
 Note however that older clang versions and their builder container are not compatible with newer kernels.
 - Recommended to run target `vm-cleanup` or performing parts of the cleanups manually when changing a lot of setups.